 Passwords are all about length

 Hackers use special programs that automatically try out combinations of letters and numbers.
-This is why the length and number of character combinations is crucial, just as we learned in math class.
+Therefore, the length and number of character combinations is crucial.

 If the password has 13 characters and uses both uppercase and lowercase letters and numerals, there are 6213 possible combinations (26 lowercase letters, 26 uppercase letters, and ten numerals).
 The system would take more than three million years to calculate all the possible passwords!